 The Backyard Habitat Certification Program announces its expansion into more area of Clackamas County.

-Columbia Land Trust’s Backyard Habitat Certification Program is embarking on the second phase of its expansion into Clackamas County and we couldn’t be more thrilled!
+The Backyard Habitat Certification Program, a collaboration between Columbia Land Trust and the Audubon Society of Portland, is embarking on the second phase of its expansion into Clackamas County and we couldn’t be more thrilled!
 The first phase of expansion, which included Milwaukie, West Linn, Oak Grove and Jennings Lodge, was a huge success, with more than 150 new enrollments in the last year.
 This second expansion phase will bring Damascus, Gladstone, Happy Valley, Oregon City, Rivergrove, Wilsonville, and some portions of unincorporated Clackamas County into the Backyard Habitat fold.
 With over 75 people already on the waitlist, it’s looking like this second Clackamas County expansion will be just as successful as the first.

 Backyard Habitat is operated jointly by the Land Trust and Audubon Society of Portland, and together we have been expanding the service area throughout the Portland metro region.
 Currently the program has over 4,500 participants and covers over 1,000 acres.
 Expansion of the program is important to the Land Trust and is an integral part of our 25-year Conservation Agenda.
 In addition to protecting larger swaths of land to support the biodiversity of the region, it’s vitally important to consider urban spaces and the potential they have to support wildlife.